Compass Research

 About

 In the absence of comprehensive regulation, producers of high-risk technology increasingly seek to develop their own guidelines for safeguarding their products against misuse.
 This raises a variety of challenging normative questions.
 Can technology companies be trusted to safeguard their products effectively?
 What makes certain self-regulatory frameworks better than others?
 Above all, Bradley and Ted are keen to explore when, if ever, such efforts can be democratically legitimate.
 In many cases, self-regulation evades democratic accountability, as it allows tech firms to make up their own rules without subjecting them to democratic scrutiny.
 Interestingly, however, we also observe certain circumstances in which self-regulation may actually be democracy-enhancing.
-Stay tuned for more updates as this research unfolds!

 Interesting Work Our Scholars are Doing in the World